bigcommerce/dev-docs/docs/stencil-docs/configure-store-design-ui/defining-global-styles.md

 </div>

+## Configuration file

-Manage your theme's front-end components by configuring the `config.json` file.
-This file is made up of different keys and values that define the global styles shoppers will see on a theme.`config.json` performs the following functions:
+You can manage your theme's front-end components by configuring the `config.json` file.
+This file is made up of different keys and value that define the global styles shoppers will see on a theme.

+`config.json` performs the following functions:

 * Provides global context for Stencil's CSS and Handlebars resources.
-* Provides values for the Store Design GUI to manage.
+* Provides values for the Page Builder UI to manage.
 * Provides metadata for your theme's listing in the Theme Marketplace.
 * Defines variations included in your theme.

-## Keys and example values

-For a list of all available keys and values in `config.json`, see [Theme Objects](/stencil-docs/reference-docs/theme-objects/models/configjson) in the API Reference.
+For a list of all available keys and values in `config.json`, see [Models](https://developer.bigcommerce.com/stencil-docs/reference-docs/global-objects-and-properties/models/configjson).

 ## Requirements and restrictions